felipebottega/Tensor-Fox/README.md

     pip install TensorFox

 The package `sparse_dot_mkl` won't work properly with `pip` (we explain in more detail at the end of this text).
-This package is responsible for accelerating a few matrix multiplications.
+This package is responsible for accelerating sparse matrix multiplications.
 Tensor Fox still works without this package but it will use Scipy dot instead.
 I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create an env with the following:

     conda create --name tfx_env --channel defaults jupyter numpy pandas scipy scikit-learn matplotlib numba IPython sparse_dot_mkl
+    conda install -c conda-forge sparse_dot_mkl

 After this you may install TensorFox and everything will be fine.
 The channel must be `defaults`, otherwise Numpy won't be linked against MKL (see https://numpy.org/install/), which is necessary to work with `sparse_dot_mkl`.
 Finally, note that `jupyter` is optional, only if you want to work with jupyter notebooks.

+### Tensor Fox Standalone Environment

+If you prefer not to install Tensor Fox via pip, [this release](https://github.com/felipebottega/Tensor-Fox/releases) provides a portable standalone environment with Python and all required dependencies already included.
+Simply extract the archive and follow the instructions in this release to start using Tensor Fox.

+The standalone environment is intended to simplify setup and provide a reproducible execution environment.
+It contains the exact dependency versions used during development, helping ensure consistent behavior across compatible Windows systems.

 ### Creating a tensor